deiscc/workflow/src/installing-workflow/chart-provenance.md

 Helm provides tools for establishing and verifying chart integrity.
 (For an overview, see the [Provenance](https://github.com/kubernetes/helm/blob/master/docs/provenance.md) doc.)
 All release charts from the Deis Workflow team are now signed using this mechanism.

-The full `Deis, Inc. (Helm chart signing key) <security@deis.com>` public key can be found [here](../security/1d6a97d0.txt), as well as the [pgp.mit.edu](http://pgp.mit.edu/pks/lookup?op=vindex&fingerprint=on&search=0x17E526B51D6A97D0) keyserver and the official Deis Keybase [account][deis-keybase].
+The full `Deis, Inc. (Helm chart signing key) <security@deis.cc>` public key can be found [here](../security/1d6a97d0.txt), as well as the [pgp.mit.edu](http://pgp.mit.edu/pks/lookup?op=vindex&fingerprint=on&search=0x17E526B51D6A97D0) keyserver and the official Deis Keybase [account][deis-keybase].
 The key's fingerprint can be cross-checked against all of these sources.

 ## Verifying a signed chart